 - Repeat the same process for every app.

 On the other hand, you can also delete the cache files for all the apps together by following these steps:

 - Head to the settings menu of your device

 - Look for cached data and tap on it

 You will get a pop-up asking you to confirm that you wish to delete all the cache data.
 Tap on OK and all the data will be deleted.

-Solution 2: Use a Third Party App
+Solution 2: Use a Third-Party App

-To fix “insufficient storage available” error, another thing you need to do is to download a 2MB app from the Google play store.
+To fix the “insufficient storage available” error, another thing you need to do is to download a 2MB app from the Google play store.
 If you do not have any attainable space for this 2 MB application, then allocate room for it by removing an unused app or media file.
-Please delete a file from your Internal storage, not your Micro SD card.
+Please delete a file from your internal storage, not your Micro SD card.
 In case there are no such apps to be deleted then uninstall Google Play updates and have 2MB free on your internal memory to attempt this method.
 Now follow the below steps.

 - Navigate to Google play